IBM-Cloud/docs/services/ContinuousDelivery/toolchains_integrations.md

 1. If you have a toolchain and are adding this tool integration to it, on the DevOps dashboard, on the **Toolchains** page, click the toolchain to open its Overview page.
 Alternatively, on the app's Overview page, on the Continuous Delivery tile, click **View Toolchain**.
 Then, click **Overview**.
 1. Click **Add a Tool**.
 1. In the Tool Integrations section, click **GitHub**.
-1. If you have a GitHub repo and want to use it, type the URL.
-For the repository type, click **Link**.
+1. If you have a GitHub repo and want to use it, for the repository type, click **Existing**.
+Then, type the URL.
 1. If you want to use a new GitHub repo, type a name for the GitHub repo, type the URL for the repo that you are cloning or forking, and select the repository type:

  a.
 To create an empty repo, click **New**.